MICREAgents: Revolutionizing Programmable Electronic Chemistry at the Microscale

 Summary

-MICREAgents is a three-year collaborative project in Unconventional Computing funded by Future Emerging Technologies (FET) in the EU FP7 program.
-10 research groups have come together from across Europe (including Israel), together with a research group in New Zealand, with coordination by the Ruhr Universität Bochum to investigate a new kind of embedded computation in which novel artificial entities combine electronic and chemical functionalities.
+MICREAgents is a three-year collaborative project focused on Unconventional Computing, funded by Future Emerging Technologies (FET) within the EU FP7 program.
+Ten research groups from across Europe (including Israel), along with a research team from New Zealand, have joined forces, coordinated by Ruhr Universität Bochum, to explore a new type of embedded computation where innovative artificial entities combine electronic and chemical functionalities.

-The central idea of the project is to create an autonomous programmable microscale electronic chemistry on suspended particles, approaching the size of mammalian cells.
-These so-called lablets (target size 100µm) employ autonomous circuit elements (including power scavenging) and an active microstructured profile to self-assemble in solution in order to communicate with one another and exchange chemicals.
-The electronic processing should enable them to both direct such association reversibly and to control chemical reactions in the reaction enclosure created by assembly.
-Pairwise association can then be programmed and electronic signals employed to direct complex microscopic chemical syntheses or analysis tasks.
-This requires a code, akin to the genetic code and will provide a novel form of computation that microscopically links reaction processing with computation in autonomous mobile smart reactors.
-It is a next major step towards the integration of computation and reactive chemical processing in electronically programmable systems: it corresponds to a radical integration of autonomous chemical experimentation and represents a novel form of computation.
+The project's core concept is to develop autonomous, programmable microscale electronic chemistry on suspended particles, roughly the size of mammalian cells.
+These particles, called lablets (target size 100µm), use autonomous circuit components (including power scavenging) and an active microstructured profile to self-assemble in solution.
+Once assembled, they can communicate and exchange chemicals.
+The electronic processing will allow them to not only direct their association in a reversible manner but also to control chemical reactions within the assembly-created reaction space.
+The pairwise association can then be programmed, with electronic signals guiding complex microscopic chemical synthesis or analysis tasks.
+This process requires a code, similar to the genetic code, and will introduce a new form of computation that links reaction processing with computation in autonomous mobile smart reactors.
+It marks a significant step forward in integrating computation with reactive chemical processes in electronically programmable systems, representing a radical fusion of autonomous chemical experimentation and a novel computing approach.

-The project designed and built the first such lablets, with the integration of a supercapacitor for rechargeable power (20 min. operating time) increasing the size from 100x100x35µm without (CMOS1), first to 100x200x50µm (CMOS2) and finally to 140x140x50µm (CMOS3).
-A fabrication scheme for compressing the final lablets back to 100x100x50µm by placing the supercap on the back side with TSVs (through silicon vias) was worked out.
-A smart docking surface and addressable lablet arrays were also developed and found to be useful, not only for testing and interacting with lablets but also for controlling chemical concentrations adaptively in thin films, with reversible ion uptake and release controlling downstream DNA processing for DNAzymes, and for combinatorial optimization of surface coatings (e.g. catalysts).
-The sensor functionality of the dock allows all-electronic integrated experimentation.
-The powering of lablets by bipolar power and through the dock were investigated, with proof of principle through supercap coatings acquiring the necessary performance parameters.
-The reversible docking of lablets required a novel chemical approach involving pH-sensitive DNA structures forming electrode-targeted gels, and was tested on passive lablets and for reversible electronic triggering.
-Sensors for DNA and pH were developed that can be integrated on lablets.
-Chemical synthesis to set up DNA transfer between surfaces for lablet-lablet chemical communication was done.
-Lablets and the dock were investigated for future controlled drug release with examples of locally electro-triggered release of liposome contents implemented.
+The project successfully designed and built the first lablets, incorporating a supercapacitor for rechargeable power (20 minutes of operating time), which led to an increase in size from 100x100x35µm (CMOS1) to 100x200x50µm (CMOS2), and ultimately to 140x140x50µm (CMOS3).
+A fabrication method was developed to reduce the size of the final lablets back to 100x100x50µm by positioning the supercapacitor on the backside with Through-Silicon Vias (TSVs).
+Additionally, a smart docking surface and addressable lablet arrays were created, proving to be valuable not only for testing and interacting with the lablets but also for adaptively controlling chemical concentrations in thin films.
+This system enabled reversible ion uptake and release, regulating downstream DNA processing for DNAzymes and facilitating combinatorial optimization of surface coatings (such as catalysts).
+The sensor functionality in the docking system enabled all-electronic integrated experimentation.
+Various powering methods for the lablets, including bipolar power and power through the dock, were investigated, with proof-of-principle demonstrations using supercapacitor coatings to meet performance requirements.
+The reversible docking process required a novel chemical approach involving pH-sensitive DNA structures to form electrode-targeted gels, which were tested on passive lablets for reversible electronic triggering.
+DNA and pH sensors were also developed for integration into the lablets.
+Chemical synthesis methods were employed to facilitate DNA transfer between surfaces for lablet-lablet chemical communication.
+The lablets and docking systems were explored for potential controlled drug release applications, with examples of electro-triggered release of liposome contents successfully implemented.

 Impact